MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-Completions.md

         :::image type="content" source="../media/openai-order-delayed.png" alt-text="Azure OpenAI email/SMS message generator.":::

     - You will see a subject and body generated for the email and a short message generated for the SMS.

+    > [!NOTE]
-    - Note that because Azure Communication Services isn't enabled yet, you won't be able to send the email or SMS message.
+    > Because Azure Communication Services isn't enabled yet, you won't be able to send the email or SMS messages.

-1. Close the dialog window.
-Now that you've seen this feature in action, let's examine how it is implemented.
+1. Close the email/SMS dialog window in the browser.
+Now that you've seen this feature in action, let's examine how it's implemented.

 ### Exploring the GPT Completions Code